Small Farm Certificate Program

 • Build connections with local food system organizations.

-• Demonstrate efficient task management based on physical and operational systems
+• Demonstrate efficient task management based on physical and operational systems.

-• Understand how to effectively develop and maintain records to evaluate the success of the operation
+• Understand how to effectively develop and maintain records to evaluate the success of the operation.

-Advance Your Career
+Advance your Career

 Running a farm requires a wide range of specialized skills, if you are looking to work in local food networks you will benefit from any number of the skills that you will develop in the program.
-If you are looking to start a new career in food production or are interested in expanding the skills you already have, this program will teach you tools to use in the field, in the office, with your staff and at market.
+If you are looking to start a new career in food production or are interested in expanding the skills you already have, this program will give you tools to use in the field, in the office, with your staff and at market.
 These tools will help you to be able to operate a farm business or become an invaluable team member in an already existing organization.

 Areas of Employment